-After Minibian has shut down, disconnect and re-connect the USB power cable from the RemotePi Board, this completes the firmware upgrade.
+After DietPi has shut down, disconnect and re-connect the USB power cable from the RemotePi Board, this completes the firmware upgrade.

 Preparing and installing the Firmware Upgrade Tool manually

 If you do not want to download and use the DietPi image above, you can also manually configure your OS to run the Firmware Upgrade Tool, although this is a rather complex task, especially on the Pi 3.
 The instructions for the manual setup are here.

 Firmware history and download